Strong spatial mixing for repulsive point processes: Introduction

 We use recently developed recursive identities for the density of a Gibbs point process to establish that Gibbs point processes interacting via repulsive pair potentials exhibit \textit{strong spatial mixing} in a wider range of parameters than previously known.
 This allows us to prove new identities for the pressure and surface pressure of the models and to provide new algorithms for the above problems with rigorous guarantees of efficiency.
 Our approach is inspired by techniques from computer science, including Weitz's approach to approximate counting~\cite{Weitz}, the refinement of this method based on connective constants~\cite{sinclair2017spatial}, and connections between computational and probabilistic properties of discrete statistical mechanics models~\cite{dyer2004mixing,gamarnik2009sequential}.

 We begin by defining the point processes we study.

-A Poisson process of intensity or activity $\lam$ is the benchmark spatial point process with non-interacting points: the number of points appearing in a region $B$ has a Poisson distribution with mean $\lam |B|$ and the numbers of points appearing in disjoint regions are independent.
+A Poisson process of intensity or activity $\lam$ is the benchmark spatial point process with non-interacting points: the number of points appearing in a region $B$ has a Poisson distribution with mean $\lam |B|$ where we write $|B|$ for the Lebesgue measure of a set, and the numbers of points appearing in disjoint regions are independent.

-A Gibbs point processes interacting via a repulsive pair potential is defined by a density with respect to a Poisson process.
+A Gibbs point process interacting via a repulsive pair potential is defined by a density with respect to a Poisson process.
 For a pairwise interacting Gibbs point process this density is given by $e^{-H(\cdot)}$ where

 where $\phi : \R^d \to (-\infty, + \infty]$ defines the (translation invariant) \textit{pair potential} which satisfies $\phi(x) = \phi(-x)$.
 The potential is \emph{repulsive} if $\phi(x) \ge 0$ for all $x$.
-The potential is of \emph{finite range} if there exists $r \ge 0$ so that $\phi(x) = 0$ when $\| x \|>r$.
+The potential is of \emph{finite range} if there exists $r \ge 0$ so that $\phi(x) = 0$ when $\| x \|>r$, where $\| \cdot \|$ is the Euclidean norm on $\R^d$.
 Our results will apply to finite-range, repulsive pair potentials.
 Examples of point processes defined by finite-range repulsive pair potentials include the Strauss process~\cite{strauss1975model,kelly1976note}, a model of anti-clustering that penalizes pairs of nearby points, and the hard sphere model~\cite{alder1957phase,lowen2000fun}, a long-studied model of a gas in statistical physics.
 See Section~\ref{secExamples} below for more on these examples.

 Now fix a pair potential $\phi$.
 For a bounded, measurable region $\Lam \subset \R^d$ and activity $\lam \ge 0$, the \emph{partition function} of the Gibbs point process is

 The probability measure $\mu_{\Lam,\lam}$ on finite point sets in $\Lam$ is defined by